-Some contracts also involve annual license fees, for which upfront amounts are received from customers.
+Some contracts also involve annual license fees, for which upfront amounts are received from Customers.
 In these contracts, the license fees received in advance of the platform's launch are recorded as deferred liabilities.

-The following table provides information on the changes in the balance of deferred liabilities for the six months ended December 31:
+The following table provides information on the changes in the balance of deferred liabilities: